DaveXRouz/Codexs_bot_Git/BOTFATHER_CONFIG.md

 # BotFather Configuration Guide

-This document provides the exact text to use in BotFather for your Codexs.ai bot.
+This document provides the exact text to use in BotFather for your Codexs bot.

 ---